nikolaz111/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: By creating another function which checks for twin pairs inside each unit.
-Now we will eliminate more numbers if twins in the same unit exists
+Now we will eliminate more numbers if twins in the same unit exists.
+This is done firstly by identifying boxes with 2 numbers and then checking if there is another box with the same numbers within the same unit.
+This technique will also be applied for the diagonal sudoku additional constraint.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?